 - The Substance Abuse and Mental Health Services Administration (SAMHSA) reported that 3 million American teens between the ages of 12-17, 9 million between 18-25, 26 million between 26-50 and 13 million age 50 and older had used prescription medication of non-intended/non-medical use.

-- According to a local Delaware publication, 11 people died due to a drug overdose during the 2017 Thanksgiving holiday weekend bringing the overdose-related death total to 215 for the year.
+- Drug overdose facts from a local Delaware publication state 11 people died due to a drug overdose during the 2017 Thanksgiving holiday weekend bringing the overdose-related death total to 215 for the year.

 Signs and Symptoms of Prescription Drug Abuse